Aviation

 a.

-used, how runways are numbered, and how runways are determined to be
+are used, how runways are numbered, and how runways are

 b.

-Control Tower (ATCT), Terminal Radar Approach Control (TRACON), Air
+Traffic Control Tower (ATCT), Terminal Radar Approach Control

-Route Traffic Control Center (ARTCC), or Flight Standards District
+(TRACON), Air Route Traffic Control Center (ARTCC), or Flight

 c.

-defense and/or civilian activities.
-Report on the operation and your
+supports defense and/or civilian activities.
+Report on the

 d.